microsoft/qsharp/katas/content/teleportation/index.md

 })

 There are multiple variants of teleportation protocol that involve more than two parties.
 In this lesson, we'll take a look at two of them:

+- Entanglement swapping allows us to propagate entanglement across space, enabling protocols such as quantum repeater.
+- In teleportation with three entangled qubits, a state is transferred from Alice to a third participant Charlie, but this may only be accomplished if Charlie has the trust of the second participant Bob.

 @[exercise]({
     "id": "teleportation__entanglement_swapping",